icssc/peterportal-api-next/tools/grades-updater/README.md

 ### Sanitizing the Data

-1. Create two folders named `inputData` and `outputData` in this directory if not already
+1. In this folder, create the `inputData` and `outputData` folders if not already
 2. Take the spreadsheet from PRO, follow the format below, and save it as a CSV file to `inputData`

 | year    | quarter | department | courseNumber | courseCode | instructors | a   | b   | c   | d   | f   | p   | np  | w   | gpaAvg |